gochoam/phosphor-queue/README.md

 [ 45 ]
 ```

-Two additional methods of PhosphorJS queue that provide extra flexibility are
+Two additional methods of the queue that provide extra flexibility are `map()`
-`map()` for  mapping a function across the elements and `forEach()` which
+for  mapping a function across the elements and `forEach()` which allows
-allows executing a callback for each value.
+executing a callback for each value.

 ```node
 > q.map(v => v * 2);